Upgrading via installV2.sh ( Xray Version >= 3.131.x )

 RPM, Debian, or Docker Compose

-Starting Xray version 3.131.x, the installer script will allow you to install RabbitMQ 4 and/or Quorum queues, optionally.
+Starting JFrog Xray version 3.131.x, the installer script will allow you to install RabbitMQ 4 and/or Quorum queues, optionally.

 The installer script works with all supported upgrade methods (RPM, Debian, and Docker Compose).
 It provides you an interactive way to upgrade Xray and its dependencies.